pyocd/pyOCD/docs/open_cmsis_pack_support.md

 ### Custom default reset sequences

 The DFP specification allows the definition of custom (nonstandard) reset sequences, and these can be selected as the default reset sequence for a core.
 The purpose of this is to keep the standard sequences unmodified and available for user selection.
 Because pyOCD does not currently support a custom reset type, this DFP feature is not supported.
-A custom default reset sequence will be replaced with `ResetSystem` and the custom behaviour not performed.
+A custom default reset sequence will be replaced with `ResetSystem` and the custom behavior not performed.

 ### Debug sequences and delegate functions